martinfrancois/wdio-mobile-utils-demo/README.md

 ### iOS Real Device

+To run E2E tests on real iOS devices locally, remember after connecting the device to your Mac to enable UI automation in the developer settings on the device.

 ```shell script
 npm run e2e.ios.real.run           # Runs the test locally
 npm run e2e.ios.real.debug         # Runs the test locally in debug mode